dobromir-hristov/vuecommunity/docs/guide/learning/blogs-and-articles.md

 Finding the right place where you can read quality Vue articles, or even submit your own is not as easy as one might think.

-Below we list a few of the best resources for general web related resources as well as specialized Vue blogs.
+The list below includes some of the best resources for general web development articles as well as specialized Vue blogs.

 ## Vue.js Developers